at1603/DbmsProject/README.md

 # Job Portal

-A simple website allowing people to seach jobs.
+A simple website allowing people to offer and search jobs and interact with other people on the other side of the world.
+People can share their experiences and knowledge by posting it on a blog.
+They can also keep themshelves updated with the latest policies and news by browsing them on policy page.

 # How to run

-To run this project, clone it into local directory and run following commands:
+To run this project, clone it into your local directory and run following commands:

 ```run
 npm install